datajango/Home/README.md

-# Home

-Anthony Leotta GitHub Home Page
+# Home - Tony's Tricks - Anthony Leotta GitHub Home Page

-Notes, Tutorials, READMEs, Procedures, HowTos for C++ Python JavaScript SQL Docker NodeJS
+Here you will find notes, tutorials, READMEs, procedures, how to's for C++ Python JavaScript SQL Docker NodeJS and other stuff.

 My goals in developing software are to deliver quality reliable software that is maintainable and testable.
 I want to share all the little tasks I perform in setting up Python and C++ projects so that they can be built on Mac, Windows, Linux, AWS EC2, AWS Lambda, Linode, Digital Ocean, Andriod, IoS, Rasberry Pi and ESP32.